 Aside from demotions, there’s also this thing called decay in TFT.
 Starting from the Masters rank and above, players will bank up to ten games.
 Then, one banked game will be removed each day.
 If there are no banked games to be removed, the player will lose 250 LP instead.

 Since the 11.22 patch, players from Iron to Master will no longer be demoted.
 This now only applies to Grandmaster and Challenger tiers.

 If players continue playing each day and make sure they have banked games, focus on maintaining their MMR, and continue winning more than losing, then there is no fear of demotion and reaching Challenger becomes a realistic possibility.

 Climbing TFT Ranks Fast

-With the TFT ranking explained, we now turn our focus towards progressing TFT ranks.
+With the TFT ranking system explained, we now turn our focus toward progressing TFT ranks.
 Just like in League of Legends, playing with friends can positively impact your TFT ranks and it’s a good way of improving your odds of winning.

 TFT does have a few restrictions when it comes to queueing ranked with friends.
 You can queue in parties of five when you’re Gold rank or below.
 If you’re Platinum or above, you can only queue in parties of three.

 Queuing in a party already provides a significant advantage.
 By having these restrictions, Riot is ensuring that ranked stays fair and competitive for everyone.